10 Pros and Cons of Living in Chicago

 Chicago has all kinds of job opportunities, whether you want to advance in your current career or start a new one.
 Major Fortune 500 companies call this city home, as well as all kinds of local businesses and even startups.
 You will find a variety of jobs in diverse industries, such as finance, healthcare, engineering, retail, and food services (to name a few).

-Depending on the industry, the majority of Chicago workers can expect to make anywhere between $41,000 and $112,000, according to 2023 data from ZipRecruiter.
-The average annual salary in Chicago is $73,843.
+And depending on the industry, the majority of Chicago workers can expect to make anywhere between $52,500 and $88,000, according to 2024 data from ZipRecruiter.
+The average annual salary in Chicago is $87,592.

 While it’s important to note that Chicago has one of the best (and one of the largest) public transportation systems in the U.S., it also has one of the worst traffic problems.
 Depending on where you choose to live in the city, you may need your car to commute.
 This means you’ll want to factor in extra time to get where you’re going, especially during morning and evening rush hours.

-However, if you choose to live in an area that’s serviced by the elevated railway (the L) or one of the many other Chicago Transit Authority options, you’ll find it reliable and a great way to avoid the traffic.
+If you choose to live in a Chicago neighborhood that’s serviced by the elevated railway (aka the L) or one of the many other Chicago Transit Authority options, you’ll find it reliable and a great way to avoid the traffic.
 Just be prepared to change lines in order to get to your final destination!

 Why People Love Chicago